Man Found Dead, Woman Injured Inside Thousand Oaks Apartment

 THOUSAND OAKS (CBSLA) — A man was found dead and a woman injured early Monday morning at an apartment in Thousand Oaks, police say.

-Ventura County Sheriff’s deputies say they were called for a disturbance at an apartment complex on Maegan Place at around 1:15 a.m.
+Ventura County Sheriff’s deputies say they were called for a disturbance at an apartment at 74 Maegan Place at around 1:15 a.m.

 A neighbor told CBS2 that police have visited the apartment several times in the past.